tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 This architecture is composed of several mechanisms:

-- A DNS RRTYPE that indicates an authoritative DoH server associated with a name ({{RRTYPE}});
+- A DNS RRTYPE that indicates a designated DoH server associated with a name ({{RRTYPE}});

 - an extension to DoH that allows queries to be obfuscated ({{OBFUSCATION}});

 - a DoH server that responds to queries directly and supports proxying ({{server}});

-- and client behavior rules for how to resolve names using a combination of authoritative DoH resolvers, obfuscated queries, and local resollvers ({{client}}).
+- and client behavior rules for how to resolve names using a combination of designated DoH resolvers, obfuscated queries, and local resollvers ({{client}}).

 ## Specification of Requirements